wp-plugins/gourl-bbpress-premium-membership-bitcoin-payments/readme.txt

 == Description ==

 It will add Premium Membership and Bitcoin/Altcoin Gateway to your bbPress Forum & Customer Support System.
 You can mark some topics on your forum/customer support system as Premium and can easily monetise it with Bitcoins/altcoins.
 Pay to read bbPress Premium Topics and Replies, Pay to add new replies to the topic, Pay to create new topics on bbPress.
 It integrated with [GoUrl Pay-Per-Membership](https://wordpress.org/plugins/gourl-bitcoin-payment-gateway-paid-downloads-membership/).

-You can add premium user support to your web site using bbPress.
+Also you can add premium user support to your web site using bbPress.
 Any user can place questions (create new topic in bbPress), and only paid/premium users will see your answers.

 See [Screenshots](https://gourl.io/bbpress-premium-membership.html#screenshot)